LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

-**NOTE:** The latest version of copyseparator (https://github.com/LeiYang-Fish/copyseparator) works better than the current version.
-It has been accepted by CRAN and will be available to download soon.
+**NOTE:** The latest version (1.1.0) of copyseparator (https://github.com/LeiYang-Fish/copyseparator) works better than the current version.
+It is available on CRAN.

 # How to install copyseparator
 install.packages("copyseparator")